Imperial College London

 SULAIMAAN LIM

-Sulaimaan is a second-year biophysics PhD student working in the Vermot lab with joint supervision from Dr Julien Vermot and Dr Chiu Fan Lee.
-His research is focused on using theoretical physics to model the development of the zebrafish heart from an active matter perspective with a particular focus on cell and tissue mechanics.
+Sulaimaan is a third-year biophysics PhD student working in the Vermot lab with joint supervision from Dr Julien Vermot and Dr Chiu Fan Lee.
+His research is focused on studying the self-organisation of Endocardial cells during zebrafish heart looping.

 For his undergrad, Sulaimaan studied Natural Sciences at Fitzwilliam College Cambridge, taking Physics in his master’s year with a particular focus on biophysics and statistical mechanics.